Hurwitz-Radon numbers and proper actions of semisimple Lie groups: Semisimple Lie groups that never act properly

 If $\varphi$ is very even for $\iota\colon \mathfrak{g}\rightarrow \mathfrak{gl}(N,\C)$, then all the eigenvalues of $\iota(\varphi(A_{0}))$ are odd.
 Hence all the eigenvalues of $\ad(\iota(\varphi(A_{0})))$ in $\mathfrak{gl}(N,\C)$ are even.
 Since $\iota$ is injective, it follows that all the eigenvalues of $\ad(\varphi(A_{0}))$ in $\mathfrak{g}$ are also even.
 This means that $\varphi$ is even. \end{proof}

-Using the characterization of $\mathfrak{so}(n,1)$ given in the previous subsection (Proposition~\ref{prop:classification-not-noneven}), we obtain the following rigidity result from $\PE$, which is weaker than Theorem~\ref{thm:proper-imply-spin}: \begin{lemma} Let $G/H$ be a homogeneous space with $\PE$.
-If $L$ is a non-compact simple Lie subgroup of $G$ acting properly on $G/H$, then $L$ is locally isomorphic to $SO(n,1)$ for some $n\geq 2$. \end{lemma}
+Using the characterization of $\mathfrak{so}(n,1)$ given in the previous subsection (Proposition~\ref{prop:classification-not-noneven}), we obtain the following rigidity result from $\PE$, which is weaker than Theorem~\ref{thm:proper-imply-spin}: \begin{proposition} Let $G/H$ be a homogeneous space with $\PE$.
+If $L$ is a non-compact simple Lie subgroup of $G$ that acts properly on $G/H$, then $L$ is locally isomorphic to $SO(n,1)$ for some $n\geq 2$. \end{proposition}